 Homework #2

 Write your solutions to these homework problems.
-Submit your work to Brightspace by the due date.
+Submit Handout and Book separately on BrightSpace by the due date.
 Show all work and box answers where appropriate.
 Do not guess.

 Problem 1